tomheaton/mcjty-website/www/docs/1.20/ep3.md

 1. Left click is used for breaking blocks.
 We don't want to break our block when left-clicking it.
 Especially in Creative this can be a problem.
 2. The `attack` method in Block that would be ideal for us to use doesn't give us the location where the player hit the block so we can't use this for finding out which quadrant is hit.

-Fortunatelly Forge provides us with an event that can solve both problems for us.
+Fortunately Forge provides us with an event that can solve both problems for us.
 This event is called `PlayerInteractEvent.LeftClickBlock`.
 We can use this event to cancel the block breaking and instead handle the interaction ourselves.
 We can also use the `hitVec` parameter to figure out which quadrant is hit.